 Software Deployment & Accessibility

-Construction project management tools will either be cloud-based or locally-installed, which will impact the accessibility of the software.
+Construction management software will either be cloud-based or locally-installed, which will impact the accessibility of the software.
 Online tools can usually be accessed from any device with an internet connection, making them the preferred option for users who need remote access.
 Online tools are also ideal for companies with highly collaborative processes because data is immediately updated and shared any time a user makes an edit.

 Because most construction project management systems are not priced using flat monthly, or annual, pricing schemes, it is often difficult to get an exact estimate of product costs without the help of a company representative.
 Regardless, it’s worth doing the due diligence with each company you are considering to determine if their pricing model fits your business.
 In rare circumstances, the pricing method of a product can be very unfavorable for a businesses workflow, causing the price to exceed the value of the software.
 But usually these products are priced as a percentage of the business run through the platform.